zaini/nyaascraper/README.md

 * Any BitTorrent client which allows for magnet links

 # Installation
-1. Download HorribleSubsScraper.py and run it through Python IDLE
+* Download HorribleSubsScraper.py and run it through Python IDLE, Python 3.7+ is what it was made with.

-(Will be packaged properly later)
+Or

+1. Download HorribleSubsScraper-Installer
+2. Run it and follow the instructions to install the program and run it.

 # Usage
 Enter the show's name as you would search for it on nyaa.si/user/HorribleSubs